Alice Eaves Scenic Reserve: Historical background

 The area was previously a defensive pā, built by Te Kawerau sub-tribes, occupied until as recently as 1827.
 Ngāti Pāoa ceded the land to the Crown on 5 January 1854, which was subsequently granted to an Austrian, Captain Martin Krippner, in 1860.

 In the 1870s, Major de Grut took over the land until it was sold to the Eaves family in 1919.
 In 1940, the Eaves family made the decision that the land should "never fall into private hands again" and after the death of Mrs Eaves in 1955, the native bush on the property was "designated as reserve and gifted to the community."

 The local Lions began making tracks, building bridges and removing invasive weeds, and the Reserve was formally opened by the Lions Club Chairman, Don Woods on 10 December 1960.
 The daughters of Alice and Edward Eaves were present.

 Features

 A series of pedestrian walkways have been constructed through the reserve, as well as a wooden look out point over Orewa Beach that was built in 1997.

 The reserve includes kauri trees as old as 300 years.
-In addition, the bush contains native trees such as totara, matai, kahikatea, puriri, rata, karaka, rimu, rewarewa, nikau and taraire.
+In addition, the bush contains native trees such as tōtara, mataī, kahikatea, pūriri, rata, karaka, rimu, rewarewa, nīkau and taraire.
 A number of these trees can be identified by labels along the walkway.

 Several small streams feed the Nukumea Stream, which marks the reserve's southern boundary.